hyperledger/fabric-chaincode-node/README.md

 This is the project to support the writing of Contracts with the node.js runtime.

 As an application developer, to learn about how to implement **"Smart Contracts"** for Hyperledger Fabric using Node.js, please visit the [API documentation](https://fabric-shim.github.io/) - and follow the tutorial links.
-A [quick-start tutorial](TUTORIAL.md) is in this repo.
+Look in the [Tutorials](https://hyperledger-fabric.readthedocs.io/en/latest/tutorials.html) section of the documentation for a quick-start tutorial.

 As a contributor looking to update this repo, please start with the [contributing guide](CONTRIBUTING.md)